ladybug-tools/spider/gbxml-viewer/r14/gv-set-settings/README.md

 ## Concept

-* Update a number of parameters to control the display and rendering of the gbXML file as a 3D model
 * Viewing gbXML data in 3D gives you a lot more options for displaying gbXML elements using informative methods
 * Update the materials and colors for surfaces
 	- Choosing random colors helps you identify how a wall might be composed of multiple gbXML surfaces
 	- Choosing a solid shade helps you see shadows better
 	- Exposure type surfaces help you see what surfaces face outdoors
+* Exploded and Section Views
+	* Allow you to inspect internal spaces that normally hard to see

+## Mission

+* Update a number of parameters to control the display and rendering of the gbXML file as a 3D model

 ## Features

 * Adjust a wide variety of viewing parameters
 * Control the appearance of the surfaces
 	* Set default, random, Phong default, normal or exposure-type material to all surfaces
-	* Update opacity slider
+	* Update opacity sliders for building surfaces and openings
 * Control the appearance of the scene
 	* Toggle shadows, edges, surface normals
 	* Toggle wireframe